gaultier/blog/cross-platform-timers.md

 ## Windows: SetTimer

 This will be brief because I do not develop on Windows.
 The official documentation mentions the `SetTimer` function from Win32 and you pass it a timeout and a callback.
-Super simple.
+Alternatively, since Windows applications come with a built-in event queue, an event of type `WM_TIMER` gets emitted and can be consumed from the queue.
+Simple, and it composes with other OS events, I like it.

 ## POSIX: timer_create, timer_settime